 I’m pleased to announce that today SEIU Local 73, along with SEIU HCII and the Chicago Teachers Union, formally announced our endorsement of Toni Preckwinkle for Mayor of the City of Chicago.
-The unions stand united in calling for leadership that can put the city on a correct course for working families, making housing in the city of more affordable, addressing disparities in healthcare and access to it, creating safer schools and focusing on the criminal justice system.
+The unions stand united in calling for leadership that can put the city on a correct course for working families, making housing in the city more affordable, addressing disparities in healthcare and access to it, creating safer schools and focusing on the criminal justice system.

 Why Toni Preckwinkle?